Whitman College women fall to Eastern Oregon University, 60-55

-Elena McHargue scored a season-high 23 points including 5-8 in three pointers, but it wasn't enough as the No. 25-ranked Whitman College women's basketball team fell 60-55 to Eastern Oregon in the team's home opener on Saturday night.
+Elena McHargue scored a season-high 23 points including 5-8 in three pointers, but it wasn't enough as the No. 25-ranked Whitman College women's basketball team fell 60-55 to Eastern Oregon in the team's home opener on Saturday night, Dec.
+10.

 The game pitted a pair of elite NCAA and NAIA teams, setting the stage for an exciting game in front of a raucous Sherwood Center crowd.
 The re-emergence of Whit City cheered on the Blues who led midway through the fourth quarter.